 Baby Not Burping?

-After breastfeeding, you should try to burp baby.
-If your baby does not burp after 10 minutes, then baby most likely does not have a wind.
-After drinking from each breast, try to burp baby.
-If your baby spits up a lot, you should burp baby more often.
+After breastfeeding, you should try to burp your baby.
+If your baby does not burp after 10 minutes, then he/she most likely, does not have a wind.
+If your baby spits up a lot, you should burp baby more often during a feed.

-When baby swallows too much air, it can lead to a cranky, gassy and vomiting baby.
-(Read more about handling a gassy baby here) To ensure baby is more comfortable, try to remove trapped wind from the tummy.
-This is why it is important to know how to burp baby.
+To ensure that your baby is more comfortable, try to remove trapped wind from the tummy.
+For this reason, it is important to know how to burp Baby.

-To burp a baby you will need to gently pat baby on the back and put some pressure on the tummy area.
+To burp a baby, you will need to gently pat the baby on the back and put gentle pressure on the tummy area.

 Different Positions to Burp a Baby

-* Hold baby with chest and tummy against your shoulder, with one hand supporting baby's bottom while the other hand rhythmically pats the back.
+* Hold your baby with chest and tummy against your shoulder, with one hand supporting your baby's bottom, while the other hand rhythmically pats the back.
 Place a burping cloth or towel over your shoulder.
 This is the best position for burping newborns.

-* Place baby tummy-down across your lap.
-Make sure that baby’s head is well supported.
-Also make sure you have a burp cloth under baby in case baby spits up.
+* Place your baby tummy-down across your lap.
+Make sure that Baby’s head is well supported.
+Also place a burp cloth under your baby, in case your baby spits up.

-* Burp baby while baby is sitting up on your leg, leaning forward with your hand under baby’s chin for support, while the other hand pats baby gently on the back.
+* Burp Baby while he/she is sitting up on your leg, leaning forward with your hand under Baby’s chin for support, while the other hand pats him/her gently on the back.

 Baby Burping Techniques

-* Try not to feed baby when baby is overexcited; baby will be more likely to swallow air.
+* Try not to feed your little one when he/she is overexcited; baby will be more likely to swallow air.

-* Try burping a baby every five minutes during feeding; this will help keep baby breastfeeding longer.
+* Try burping a baby every five minutes during feedings; this will help keep your baby breastfeeding longer.

-* Try the different burping positions; your baby might just burp better with one position than the other.
+* Try the different burping positions; he/she might just burp better with one position than the other.

-* Massaging baby's belly will also help with winds.
-(Read more on baby massage here)
+* Massaging your baby's belly will also help with winds.

-* Walking while burping your baby will also help get rid of the winds and helps calm baby.
+* Walking while burping your baby will also help get rid of the winds and helps to calm a baby.

-* Flexing baby’s knees up against baby’s chest will help relieve burps and also helps for relieving flatulence.
+* Flexing your baby’s knees up against the chest will help get rid of trapped air, and also helps for relieving flatulence.